reggiehsu111/led_strip/README.md

   - raspberry pi 3
   - ws281x led strips
   #### Step 1
    Concatenate the led strips' digital inputs and stablize the strips into a fan shape.
   #### Step 2
    Place it on a motor or a wheel, and place an infrared emitter on one of the fan blades.
   #### Step 3
    Place an infrared sensor near the fan, so that the sensor can detect the emitter.

 ### Package requirements
+The ```dev``` mode is intended to run on PCs, which requires ```opencv``` preinstalled.
-The emulation.py and transform_img.py files are intended to run on PCs, it is not required to install opencv on the Raspberry Pi
+The ```led``` mode is intended to run on Raspberry Pis, which requires ```board``` and ```Adafruit CircuitPython NeoPixel``` preinstalled.
+It is not required to install opencv on the Raspberry Pi.

 #### Package requirements for Raspberry Pi
   - rpi_ws281x
-  - Adafruit CircuitPython NeoPixel:
+  - Adafruit CircuitPython NeoPixel
   - Pillow
   - board
   - numpy